[COMING Jan 2024]

 - Surveys Remain a Popular Method: Despite criticisms of surveys being a “lazy” research method by some UX research mavens (an unwarranted and overly general criticism, in our opinion), surveys are widely used in UX and CX research (just behind user research and usability testing in popularity according to the User Experience Professionals Association’s 2022 survey of its membership).

-- Surveys for Politics are Different than Surveys for Professionals: We focus on surveys for UX and CX research.
+- Surveys for Politics are Different from Surveys about Products and Services: We focus on surveys for UX and CX research.
 This matters because much of the literature on survey research and design focuses on politics and social issues, which appear to be more prone to response biases such as acquiescence and social desirability.

 In this book, we use practical examples gleaned through years of experience developing, conducting (and taking) surveys for both Fortune 500 companies and small startups.
 We use examples of surveys that the team at MeasuringU has performed to give you constructive information for better surveys.